Five ways to be sun safe

 - reapply sunscreen every 2 hours, and more regularly if swimming or sweating.

 Don't leave sunscreen in hot places such as cars, as excessive heat can reduce its effectiveness.
 People who have had skin reactions to sunscreen should try a different brand.
 Look for products that are labelled as suitable for sensitive skin and fragrance free.

 Shade your face, ears and neck with a hat.
 Choose a well-fitting broad brim hat which will protect the face and neck

 Caps and visors are not recommended as they don’t provide protection for the face, ears, and neck – places where skin cancers are often found.

 - Broad brimmed hats should have a brim of at least 7.5 centimetres wide.
 The brim width for children under 10 years should be proportional to the size of the child’s head, and ensure that their face is well shaded.

 - Legionnaire hats have a flap that covers the neck and meets the sides of the front peak to provide protection to the side of the face.

 - Bucket or surfie style hats should have a deep crown and sit low on the head.
 The angled brim should be at least 6 centimetres and provide the face, neck and ears with plenty of protection from the sun.

 Get in the shade when you can—seek shade under trees and buildings, or bring an umbrella or portable shade structure.

-Wear sunglasses that meet Australian standard AS/NZS 1067:2003 and preferably have an Eye Protection Factor (EPF) of 10.
+Wear sunglasses that meet Australian standard AS/NZS 1067:2016 and preferably have an Eye Protection Factor (EPF) of 9 or 10.